 To be eligible for the Specialty Nursing Units & Course registered nurses must:

-- Be employed within the Operating Suite of St. Vincent’s Hospital (SVH) or St. Vincent’s Private Hospital (SVPH) for the duration of the course.
+- Be employed within the Operating Suite of St. Vincent’s Hospital Sydney(SVHS) or St Vincent’s Private Hospital (SVPH) for the duration of the course.

 - Be registration as a Registered Nurse in Australia,

 - Have a minimum of 12 months’ post registration nursing experience including a minimum of 6 months perioperative instrument/circulating nursing experience.

 - Have completed all SVHS/SVPH mandatory training requirements